bakehousedigital/rxusecase/README.md

 To be added, but for now please check

 * Extending RxUseCase, SynchronousUseCase, AsynchronousUseCase, ContinuousUseCase
-* Wrapping using RxUseCase .wrap methods
+* Wrapping using RxUseCase .from methods
 * Consuming RxUseCases with ResponseConsumers
 * Decorating RxUseCases with UseCaseDecorators